-These potentially important differences in borrower composition among users of non-bank credit render the household-level tests even more important.
-By including the individual's risk score, age, and homeownership status, as well as credit card balances and revolving credit limits, we can directly control for key measures of borrower credit quality.
-That is, unlike the more aggregate county-level evidence, these individual-level controls restrict the potential for biased estimates that might arise from latent demand and unobserved differences in the composition of borrowers between non-bank lenders and other sources of automotive credit.
-Also, the panel structure of these tests, which allow us to hold constant these borrower-level observables and study how the variation in non-bank financing capacity over the crisis period might have affected individual-level credit access, can offer powerful evidence of the credit supply channel.
+These potentially important differences in borrower composition among users of nonbank credit render the household-level tests even more important.
+By including the individual's risk score, age, and homeownership status, plus credit card balances and revolving credit limits, we can directly control for key measures of borrower credit quality.
+That is, unlike the more aggregate county-level evidence, these individual-level controls restrict the potential for biased estimates that might arise from latent demand and unobserved differences in the composition of borrowers between nonbank lenders and other sources of automotive credit.
+The panel structure of these tests, which allow us to hold constant these borrower-level observables and study how the variation in nonbank financing capacity over the crisis period might have affected individual-level credit access, can offer powerful evidence of the credit supply channel.